kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 cluster.
 Furthermore, for some kinds of objects that modify apiserver behavior we want them "natured" at both center and edge.
 There are thus a few categories of kinds of objects.
-Following is a listing, with with the particular kinds that appear in kcp or plain kubernetes.
+Following is a listing, with with the particular kinds that appear in kubernetes.

 #### Needs to be denatured in center, natured in edge